-1.6 Surveys and certification7
+1.6 Surveys and certification

-1.6.1 Each unit should be subject to the surveys specified below:

-- .1 an initial survey before the unit is put in service or before the certificate is issued for the first time; - .2 a renewal survey at intervals specified by the Administration but not exceeding 5 years except where paragraph 1.6.11.2.1, 1.6.11.5 or 1.6.11.6 is applicable; - .3 an intermediate survey within three months before or after the second anniversary date or within three months before or after the third anniversary date of the certificate, which should take the place of one of the annual surveys specified in paragraph 1.6.1.4; - .4 an annual survey within three months before or after each anniversary date of the certificate; - .5 a minimum of two dry-dock surveys during any five-year period, except where paragraph 1.6.11.5 is applicable.
+- 1.6.1 Each unit should be subject to the surveys specified below: - .1 an initial survey before the unit is put in service or before the certificate is issued for the first time; - a renewal survey at intervals specified by the Administration but not exceeding five years except where paragraph 1.6.11.2.1, 1.6.11.5 or 1.6.11.6 is applicable; - an intermediate survey within three months before or after the second anniversary date or within three months before or after the third anniversary date of the certificate, which should take the place of one of the annual surveys specified in paragraph 1.6.1.4; - .4 an annual survey within three months before or after each anniversary date of the certificate; - a minimum of two dry-dock surveys during any five-year period, except where paragraph 1.6.11.5 is applicable.
 Where paragraph 1.6.11.5 is applicable this five-year period may be extended to coincide with the extended period of the validity of the certificate.
-In all cases the intervals between any two such surveys should not exceed 36 months; - .6 radio station surveys in accordance with 11.10; and - .7 an additional survey as the occasion arises. - 1.6.2 The surveys referred to in paragraph 1.6.1 should be carried out as follows:
+In all cases the intervals between any two such surveys should not exceed 36 months; - .6 radio station surveys in accordance with section 11.9; and - .7 an additional survey as the occasion arises. - 1.6.2 The surveys referred to in paragraph 1.6.1 should be carried out as follows: - .1 the initial survey should include a complete inspection of the structure, safety equipment and other equipment, fittings, arrangements and material to ensure that they comply with the provisions of the Code, are in satisfactory condition and are fit for the service for which the unit is intended; - the renewal survey should include an inspection of the structure, safety equipment and other equipment as referred to in paragraph 1.6.2.1 to ensure that they comply with the provisions of the Code, are in satisfactory condition and are fit for the service for which the unit is intended;